-If you face errors, here are a few things you may want to try:
+If you face Cryptographic Service Provider errors, here are a few things you may want to try:

-2] Open Internet Explorer > Tools > Internet Options.
+Open Internet Explorer > Tools > Internet Options.
 Select the Content Tab and click on Certificates.
 Check if there is a certificate for the program or the provider which is giving out errors.
-If it is missing you will have to create a new one.
+If it is missing, you will have to create a new one.
 If it is expired, remove it and create a new one.
-If a particular certificate does not work, choose a different certificate and remove the old certificates.
+If a particular certificate does not work, choose a different certificate, and remove the old certificates.

-6] If you have the SafeNet Authentication Client Tool application installed on your system, open the app by navigating to its installation directory or by right clicking the SafeNet icon in system tray and selecting Tools from the menu.
+If you have the SafeNet Authentication Client Tool application installed on your system, open the app by navigating to its installation directory or by right-clicking the SafeNet icon in the system tray and selecting Tools from the menu.

 Close SafeNet Authentication Client Tools and try signing the documents again.

 Restart your computer and install ePass2003 again.
-At the time of re-installation make sure that you select MicroSoft CSP when choosing CSP option.
-Things should revert back to normalcy and Windows cryptographic service provider error should no more appear.
+At the time of re-installation make sure that you select Microsoft CSP when choosing CSP option.
+Things should revert to normalcy and Windows cryptographic service provider error should no more appear.